sorgerlab/indra/doc/tutorials/nl_modeling.rst

 Using natural language to build models
 ======================================

-In this tutorial we build a simple model using natural language, then contextualize and parameterize it, and export it into different formats.
+In this tutorial we build a simple model using natural language, and export it into different formats.

 Read INDRA Statements from a natural language string
 ----------------------------------------------------